suidpit/suidpit.github.io/content/posts/2024-09-12-escape_alcawasm.md

 > and the JavaScript function you sent to addFunction will be called.

-Thus, it seems that `wasmoon` makes use of Emscripten, the LLVM-based WASM toolchain, to build the WASM module containing the lua interpreter.
+Thus, it seems that `wasmoon` makes use of Emscripten, the LLVM-based WASM toolchain, to build the WASM module containing the Lua interpreter.

 And, as it seems, Emscripten provides a way to register JavaScript functions that will become "callable" in the WASM.
 Digging a little more, and we see how the `addFunction` API is implemented:

 https://github.com/emscripten-core/emscripten/blob/1f519517284660f4b31ef9b7f921bf6ba66c4041/src/library_addfunction.js#L196